 If you have not yet sent the other letter, that can still happen also - https://protectpub.ca/send-a-letter-original/

 MORE ABOUT BILL 36

-As if the Manitoba Government was not up to enough shenanigans, now they've got a Bill to F*ck with the Public Utilities Board (PUB).
+Bill 36 - As if the Manitoba Government was not up to enough shenanigans, now they’ve got a bill to decimate the Public Utility Board (PUB).

 Manitoba has one of the best systems in the country for setting electricity rates.

 Now, instead of keeping the decision making with the PUB, the Manitoba Government wants to set themselves.

 And that is just the tip of the Ice Berg...

 - How Bill 36 could raise the price of electricity beyond what Hydro actually needs.